-This introductory programming course uses the Java and Python computer languages.
-Java and Python are computer languages that will provide a solid base in programming in order to move on to Programming 2.
+This introductory programming course uses the Swift computer languages.
+Swift is a computer language that will provide a solid base in programming in order to move on to Programming 2.
 This course is designed for students interested in learning more about programming and computer logic.
 No previous programming experience is required in order to successfully complete this course.